canmod/macpan-workshop/companion-materials.md

 ### Dependencies

-The `macpan2` package is designed to be used with two other standard packages, and so all of the code in these materials assumes that the following packages are loaded.
+The `macpan2` package is designed to be used with two other standard packages <BMB>which two? you've listed three here.
+Why not just load the whole tidyverse, which will include these three and a couple of others that may be useful ...</code>  and so all of the code in these materials assumes that the following packages are loaded.

 ``` r